invad0r/notable-notes/notes/bash.md

 bash -i            # shell is interactive.

 bash -l            # act as if it had been invoked as a login shell

+bash -x            # dump what bash runs on startup http://superuser.com/a/144777
 ```

 ## variables